minetest/minetest/doc/lua_api.md

     post_effect_color = "#00000000",
     -- Screen tint if a player is inside this node, see `ColorSpec`.
     -- Color is alpha-blended over the screen.

+    post_effect_use_node_color = false,
+    -- If true, the specific node's coloration (with param2 etc.) will be -- applied to the post effect color as it is applied to the node itself.

     post_effect_color_shaded = false,
     -- Determines whether `post_effect_color` is affected by lighting.